 What is the best time to visit London?

-I tend to think London is magical year round though, so if you do happen to visit in winter, especially around the holidays, you’ll find the city is one of the best Christmas destinations in the world!
+I tend to think London is magical year round though, so if you do happen to visit in winter, especially around the holidays, you’ll find the city is one of the best Christmas destinations in Europe!

 Have a question or comment about any of the attractions on this London in a day itinerary?
 We’d love to hear from you!
 Leave your thoughts in the comments below.